apaquette/Bio-Data-Visualization/Enhancing-Scientific-Inquiry-with-R-for-Data-Manipulation-and-Visualization.md

 In this stage, we will go through the process of extracting new information from our dataset by deriving metrics and indicators.
-To enhance our understanding of the effect of biopriming on plant growth, we can augment our original dataset with additional columns to calculate key measures such as average and median root and stem lengths.
+To enhance our understanding of the effect of bio-priming on plant growth, we can augment our original dataset with additional columns to calculate key measures such as average and median root and stem lengths.
 Furthermore, we compute the average growth over time for both root and